stashed/docs/docs/guides/latest/volumesnapshot/deployment-restore.md

 ##### Cleaning Up

-To cleanup the Kubernetes resources created by this tutorial, run:
+To clean up the Kubernetes resources created by this tutorial, run:

 ```console
 $ kubectl delete -n demo restoresession restore-pvc